Ramneek82810/Stock-market-dashboard/README.md

 ## Why Use SP500 Visualizer? 🔍

--Simplified Analysis: Visual data helps you understand market behavior faster.
+- Simplified Analysis: Visual data helps you understand market behavior faster.

 -Easy-to-Use: Built for clarity with minimal effort required to generate insights.